-When you arrive in Belgium, extra documents are required in these COVID-19 times are:
+When you arrive in Belgium, extra documents are required during these COVID-19 times:

-Upon correct registration of the document, you will receive a activation code.
-The Passenger Locator Form (PLF) is electronically available here:
+Upon correct registration of the document, you will receive an activation code.
+The Passenger Locator Form (PLF) is electronically available:

 When boarding for your flight abroad, you will be asked to show the activation code as proof of submission of the form.
 This means that you must be able to present the code or document at check-in or when boarding the flight abroad.